The Best Beauty and Fashion Deals This Week

 Enjoy 25% off sitewide on Temptu beauty tools and makeup with the code FF2020.

-Take 25% off sitewide, including free shipping and a free Tote Bag gift with every order while supplies last through April 11.
-Use the code TOMS25.
+Take extra 25% off sale items with the code EXTRA through April 21.
 The footwear brand is donating one-third of net profits to their COVID-19 Global Giving Fund, supporting partners on the frontline of the health crisis.

 Purchase a piece from the Foundation collection and Universal Standard will donate one to a medical worker on their waitlist.
 The brand has already distributed over $250,000 worth of Foundation pieces to medical professionals.
 Plus, get a free Natalie Jersey Sleep Set when you purchase Rachele Lounge Robe with the code FREESNUGGLES.
-In addition, get 20% off sweatshirts through April 11.
 Free shipping and returns.

+Shop new markdowns.
+Free shipping on orders of $50 or more.
+Check out ET Style's favorite picks.

 The luxury resale store has partnered with the biggest stars in Hollywood and fashion (such as Thandie Newton, Kate Moss and Rachel Weisz) to sell pieces from their own personal closets, and 100% of proceeds will be donated to various charities working to fight COVID-19, including the World Health Organization.

-Get both the Flower Balm and Disco Gloss for only $24 (a $32 value).
-Receive free shipping on orders of $10 or more with the code FSWEEK through April 12.

-Check out daily deals like $35 denim on April 9.
+Take 20% off sitewide with the code TOGETHERAPART through the end of April.
+Plus, 5% of sales will be donated to Feeding America.

+Extra 25% off sale items with the code APRILSAVINGS through April 16.
 Free shipping on orders over $75.

-Each product has been selected, and each product’s style has been reviewed by our editorial team; however, we may receive affiliate commissions from some links to products on this page.
+Each product has been selected and reviewed by our editorial team; however, we may receive affiliate commissions from some links to the products on this page.
 Prices listed are subject to change by the retailer.
 Promotions in this article are subject to availability, expiration and other terms as determined by partner.

 RELATED CONTENT: